A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

 \subsection{Turbulence treatment}

 In this work some assumptions were taken in \autoref{sec:compNS} and \autoref{sec:fvDisc} leading to a simplified FANS system, \autoref{eq:rhosimple}.
 Turbulence effects in \autoref{eq:rhosimple} are all due to the presence of the eddy viscosity field $\mu_t$.
 A technique has to be selected to model the eddy viscosity.
-Within this scope, many different approaches are possible (see \cite{siddiqui2020numerical,wilcox1976complete,alfonsi2009reynolds,sirovich1987turbulence}).
+Within this scope, many different approaches are possible \cite{siddiqui2020numerical,wilcox1976complete,alfonsi2009reynolds,sirovich1987turbulence}.

-To make our architecture as independent as possible on the turbulence model used during the offline phase to evaluate the $\mu_t$ field, we decided to combine a classical POD-Galerkin approach for what concerns the physical variables $\overline{p}, \tilde{\bm{u}}$ and $\tilde{e}$ together with a data driven scheme for what concerns the eddy viscosity evaluation in the Boussinesq hypothesis (see \cite{schmitt2007boussinesq}).
+To make our architecture as independent as possible on the turbulence model used during the offline phase to evaluate the $\mu_t$ field, this study combines a classical POD-Galerkin approach for what concerns the physical variables $\overline{p}, \tilde{\bm{u}}$ and $\tilde{e}$ together with a data driven scheme for what concerns the eddy viscosity evaluation in the Boussinesq hypothesis \cite{schmitt2007boussinesq}.

 Let us imagine to approximate the eddy viscosity field similarly to what has been done for all the other variables: